yousufpandith/UIDD/doc/gitian-building.md

 *Setup instructions for a gitian build of Uidd using a Debian VM or physical system.*

-This guide cannot be used as is to build v.2.2 or newer.
-Please see updated documentation parts from upstream: <https://github.com/bitcoin-core/docs/blob/master/gitian-building.md>

 Gitian is the deterministic build process that is used to build the Uidd Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that